PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 ModelIR/layout/diagnostics routing, repetition count, and outer boundaries.
 Preserve the existing scope-efficiency invariant, validate sequentially, commit and push, and do not create a pull request.

+## Terminal clamp/unary/ReLU orchestration characterization: completed state

+The 26-line `_run_terminal_clamp_unary_relu_pass_cluster` remains unchanged in
+production.
+It is a parameterless straight-line closure over ModelIR and session, has no control flow, and is invoked exactly once.
+It creates one `ModelIRPassStateScope` from ModelIR and layout state, then routes that same scope, ModelIR, layout state, and diagnostics through three ordered cleanup
+runners: clamp canonicalization, transpose-unary passthrough, and maximum-zero ReLU canonicalization.

+The focused
+`test_flatbuffer_direct_terminal_clamp_unary_relu_orchestration.py` freezes the
+single scope-construction contract, the complete three-runner argument order, the shared `state_scope` identity by name, the zero-argument outer invocation, and its location after the layout-gated singleton-reshape boundary and before the SINet terminal-layout boundary.
+The existing runtime efficiency fixture continues to prove that these runners build the graph index once and reuse it for both later calls.

+Validation completed sequentially as follows:

+- focused terminal clamp/unary/ReLU characterization: `4 passed in 0.16s`;
+- focused characterization plus ordered architecture:
+  `252 passed in 16.48s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 9.86s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen ModelIR/layout/diagnostics context and three stable IDs with direct imports from `graph_cleanup` and `layout_transpose`.
+Construct exactly one fresh `ModelIRPassStateScope` for each phase invocation and attach that same object to all three immutable invocations.
+Preserve the historical zero-argument helper and its sole outer boundary, prove builder arguments, scope identity, and instrumented order before switching it to a delegate, validate sequentially, commit and push, and do not create a pull request.